csurfer/pypette/README.md

 ### Pipe

-Structure to specify the flow in which the jobs needs to be executed.
+Structure to specify the flow in which the jobs need to be executed.
 The whole interface consists of only 4 methods.

 ```python